gulfiliz/gulfiliz.github.io/_posts/2026-02-27-visibility-over-knowledge.md

 The system cannot accommodate
 the person who needs decades to be right.

-**The honest negative result:**
+The honest negative result is also lost.

 Scientific progress requires knowing what does not work.
-The null result — we tried this, it did not work — is essential information.
+The null result (we tried this, it did not work) is essential information.

 Null results are not published in high-impact journals.